NREL/infrasys/docs/tutorials/custom_system.md

         if self.coordinates is not None and not self.coordinates.is_attached( system_uuid=system_uuid
         ):
-            msg = f"{self.summary} has coordinates that are not attached to the system" raise ISOperationNotAllowed(msg)
+            msg = f"{self.label} has coordinates that are not attached to the system" raise ISOperationNotAllowed(msg)

     @classmethod